TYsewyn/www-timysewyn-be/src/posts/2018-09-27-SpringOne-Platform.md

 This protocol is payload, transport AND language agnostic making it easy to send eg. JSON or protobuf payloads over TCP, UDP, WebSockets or HTTP/2 using Java, Kotlin, C++, JavaScript,...
 Using this protocol we can eg. easily resume our stream of events where we left off in case the connection got interrupted.

-To get more in-depth knowledge of the reasoning behind the protocol visit <OutboundLink href="https://rsocket.io/" rel="noreferrer" target="_blank">https://rsocket.io/</OutboundLink> and look up the document that explains the motivation in detail.
+To get more in-depth knowledge of the reasoning behind the protocol visit <a href="https://rsocket.io/" target="_blank">https://rsocket.io/</a> and look up the document that explains the motivation in detail.

 ### Spring Cloud Azure

 To quickly integrate with Azure services, Microsoft has already created a couple of starters to easily connect to eg. Azure Active Directory or Azure Key Vault.
-Not all starters can be found on <OutboundLink href="https://start.spring.io/">start.spring.io</OutboundLink>, to get a complete overview of all their starters and modules visit their <OutboundLink href="https://github.com/Microsoft/spring-cloud-azure" rel="noreferrer" target="_blank" rel="noreferrer" target="_blank">GitHub repository</OutboundLink>.
+Not all starters can be found on <a href="https://start.spring.io/">start.spring.io</a>, to get a complete overview of all their starters and modules visit their <a href="https://github.com/Microsoft/spring-cloud-azure" target="_blank" target="_blank">GitHub repository</a>.

 `youtube: P9ahKTFPx-A?start=563`